 Bridges to Justice/Memoir as a Tool for Movement Building

 Herstory Writers Workshop and the Humanities Institute at Stony Brook invite you to join a 12-week campus/community workshop with the goal of generating stories that will advance the movement for equity, inclusion and justice at this time when every one of our voices is needed to protect our most basic human rights.
 Write with neighborhood elders, young Dreamers, organizational activists, legislators, and college students, so that together we can shape our words to change hearts, minds and policy, one story at a time.

-Location: Stony Brook University
+Location: Stony Brook University (or online if needed)

 Humanities Building- Main Campus, behind parking garage

 Meeting every Tuesday morning - February 4th through May 7th

 WRITING FOR CRIMINAL JUSTICE

 In 2019, the Criminology Program at Hofstra University created an experimental module where people returning from decades in prison spent nine weeks writing side by with criminology students.
 It has now become a permanent part of Hofstra's curriculum for those in training to work with the incarcerated and for criminal justice reform.
 "I have never had a class that helped me change how I see the world," one student wrote upon the graduation of the second cohort.